The Intersection of Freud's Drive Theory, Darwin's Evolutionary Theory, and Buddhist Philosophy

 Charles Darwin's Theory of Evolution, posited through the mechanism of natural selection, provides a biological foundation for understanding behaviour.

-Darwin's theory suggests that behaviours evolve as adaptations to environmental challenges, enhancing survival and reproductive success.
 This evolutionary perspective aligns with Freud's notion of innate drives, suggesting that such drives may have evolved to promote survival and reproductive fitness.

 Buddhist Philosophy: Understanding the Mind and Suffering